-It’s easy to get here, Clutha has two international airports close by, Dunedin Airport is literally on our doorstep with regular direct flights to Auckland and Brisbane across the ditch.
+It is easy to get to the Clutha District, with two international airports close by.
+Dunedin Airport is on our doorstep with regular direct flights to Auckland and Brisbane, Australia.

-Balclutha is a stop on intercity services from Dunedin to Invercargill and Te Anau to Christchurch just got to www.intercity.co.nz/travel-info/timetable/lookup/bal
+Balclutha has a bus stop on Intercity bus services which run from Dunedin to Invercargill, and Te Anau to Christchurch.
+Visit their website for more information www.intercity.co.nz/travel-info/timetable/lookup/bal

-The Bottom Bus & Catlins Coaster: this tourist service links Clutha and the Catlins headfirsttravel.com/local-legends/bottom-bus going along the Southern Scenic Route between Dunedin and Invercargill (it doesn’t stop at all the top spots).
+The Bottom Bus & Catlins Coaster: this tourist service links you to the Clutha District, through to The Catlins headfirsttravel.com/local-legends/bottom-bus going along the Southern Scenic Route between Dunedin and Invercargill.

-Clutha is all about getting off the beaten track for that unique and unspoilt experience.
+The Clutha District is all about getting off the beaten track for that unique and unspoilt experience.

-We are lucky to have amazing wildlife in Clutha and the Catlins but please respect their space!
+We are lucky to have amazing wildlife in Clutha, particularly in The Catlins, be sure to respect their space.

 There are some great places to stay in Clutha and we welcome responsible campers who are prepared to look after our unique natural environment and follow some simple rules.
 Camping is permitted in any designated camping ground for all types of camping in tents, campervans, sleeper vans and vehicles.
-If your campervan is fully self-contained (with a toilet, wastewater and rubbish facilities on-board) then you may camp overnight for free on most land administered by Council away from the town centres and residential areas.
+If your campervan is fully self-contained (i.e. has a toilet, wastewater and rubbish facilities on-board) then you can camp overnight for free on most land administered by Council away from the town centres and residential areas.
 Some public land is excluded however.
-Please observe all no camping signs.
-If you do not have a fully self-contained campervan then please stay at a camping ground.
+Please observe all 'no camping' signs.
+If you do not have a fully self-contained campervan, please stay at a camping ground.

-The Catlins is a popular and frequently visited area of Clutha.
-Its unique and fragile coastlines and ecosystem are home to endangered wildlife and bird species.
-Please camp only in permitted areas.
-There are three Department of Conservation (DOC) camping grounds in Clutha (Tawanui, Purakaunui Bay, and Papatowai), all of which are located in The Catlins and are relatively cheap to stay at.
-These are all standard campsites with a limited range of facilities and services, including toilets, water supply and vehicle access.
+The Catlins is a popular and frequently visited area of the Clutha District.
+Its unique, fragile coastlines and ecosystem are home to endangered wildlife and bird species.
+Please camp in permitted areas only.
+There are three Department of Conservation (DOC) camping grounds Tawanui, Purakaunui Bay, and Papatowai, all of which are located in The Catlins, which are only a small cost per night.
+They are all standard campsites with a limited range of facilities and services, including toilets, water supply and vehicle access.

-Why we need rules around freedom camping.
-These rules are designed to assist with the protection of our natural environment and the sustainability of this tourism activity for years to come.
-Further general information about freedom camping is available on www.camping.org.nz
+These guidelines are designed to assist with the protection of our natural environment, and the sustainability of tourism activity for years to come.
+Further general information about freedom camping is available at www.camping.org.nz

-If freedom camping, we ask that you please:
+If you are freedom camping, we ask that you please:

 If you love to fish then there are plenty of options in Clutha, Otago and Southland.
-Not to boast but we've got the best fly fishing in New Zealand and therefore pretty much the whole World!
+Not to boast but we do have some of the best fly fishing in New Zealand.

 To find out more go to: